Framed configuration spaces and exotic spheres: Gluing -presheaves

 We end the section by finishing the proof of \cref{thm:gluing} and deducing \cref{thm:gluing-isotopy}. \begin{proof}[Proof of \cref{thm:gluing}] By the discussion above the diagram \eqref{equ:final-tower-diagram}, it suffices to show that the outermost two compositions in it agree.
 As a result of \cref{lem:unit-on-yoneda}, it suffices to show that the two leftmost squares in the diagram commute.
 For the second square, this is \cref{lem:descent-gluing} and for the first square it is an instance of the naturality of the Yoneda embedding. \end{proof}

 \begin{proof}[Proof of \cref{thm:gluing-isotopy}]For manifolds $M_i$ and diffeomorphism $\varphi_i$ as in the statement, we have that $E_{M_0\cup_{\varphi_i}M_1}$ in $\PSh(\DiscInf_{d,\le k})$ for $i=0,1$ are the values of $(M_0,M_1,\varphi_i)\in\ManInf_d^{\midman}$ under the counterclockwise composition in the square of \cref{thm:gluing} for $\bullet=k$, so by commutativity they are also the values under the clockwise composition.
 But the assumption implies that their images $(E^\partial_{M_0},E^\partial_{M_0},E_{\varphi_i})$ under the top horizontal map $E^\midman$ agree, so the claim follows.
-The addendum follows in the same way, using a variant of \cref{thm:gluing} for oriented manifolds which is proved in the same way as the non-oriented version. \end{proof}
+The addendum follows in the same way, using a variant of \cref{thm:gluing} for oriented manifolds which is proved in the same way as the non-oriented version (This is also a special case of the version for general tangential structures as alluded to in \cref{rem:extensions-gluing} \ref{enum:extensions-gluing-ii}). \end{proof}